retro-react/retro-react/README.md

 [![1.0.1](https://badge.fury.io/js/retro-react.svg)](https://www.npmjs.com/package/retro-react)

-A retro-themed UI library for React that provides 10 unique components to easily build user interfaces with a nostalgic vibe.
-The library includes components such as buttons, containers, inputs, boxes, cards, text, modals, progress bars, chips, and alerts.
+A retro-themed UI library for React that provides 20+ unique components to easily build user interfaces with a nostalgic vibe.
+The library includes components such as buttons, containers, inputs, boxes, cards, text, modals, progress bars, chips, and alerts. **More components are showcased in the demo.**

 Expect more components to be added in the near future!
 If you have any suggestions for new components or features, feel free to open an issue [here](https://github.com/retro-react/retro-react).
+Changes are done frequently, so make sure to check back often!

 ## Demo